 An accomplished pianist, Ben regularly plays for concerts and cabarets accompanying both himself and other artistes at such venues as Jermyn Street, Pizza On The Park, on board the QE2, The Theatre Museum, The Canal Cafe.

-As musical director Ben’s credits include Caroline Sheen's debut album RAISE THE CURTAIN and Stephen De Martin's debut album ONE VOICE (SimG Records), BABY and BYE BYE BIRDIE (Guildford School of Acting), GAYS THE WORD (Finborough and TER Records), two seasons of Mark Shenton's THESE ARE A FEW OF MY FAVOURITE SONGS (Jermyn Street and Soho Theatres), DOROTHY SQUIRES; MRS ROGER MOORE (White Bear and Edinburgh Fringe), DAVID BENSON'S CHRISTMAS PARTY (Sailisbury Playhouse), OVER MY SHOULDER (West End, Sonning and Tour), SALAD DAYS (Greenwich), HISS AND BOO (Tour), ZIPPERTYDOODAH!
+As musical director Ben’s credits include Caroline Sheens debut album RAISE THE CURTAIN and Stephen De Martin’s album THE BOY NEXT DOOR (SimG Records), Ivor Novello’s GAYS THE WORD (Finborough, Jermyn Street and TER Records), DOROTHY SQUIRES; MRS ROGER MOORE (White Bear and Edinburgh), BABY and BYE BYE BIRDIE (Guildford School of Acting) DAVID BENSON'S CHRISTMAS PARTY (Salisbury Playhouse), OVER MY SHOULDER (West End, Sonning and Tour and TER Records), SALAD DAYS (Greenwich), HISS AND BOO (Tour), ZIPPERTYDOODAH!
 (Wimbledon Studio), THE GAME OF LOVE and CAN’T STOP THE MUSIC (QE2), IT’S OUR MUSICAL WORLD (Concordia), FIVE GUYS NAMED MOE (Roundhouse) and MOTHER GOOSE (Chorleywood).